adventuregamestudio/ags-manual/README.md

 A checklinks task is run on every Travis-CI build, and the build will fail for any missing link.
 [Read the logs here to find the missing link](https://travis-ci.org/adventuregamestudio/ags-manual).

-Additionally, you can also run sphinx linkchecker for verifying also broken external links.
+Additionally, *sphinx linkchecker* can check if external links are broken.

     make linkcheck